sandeep-tukaram/algods/problems/optimization/container-with-most-water.md

 ## Approach 1: Repeated Full Scan (Brute Force)

-The most straightforward approach is to check all possible pairs of lines and calculate the area they form.
+The most straightforward approach is to check all possible pairs of heights and calculate the area they form.
 This is a classic brute force approach where we:

-1. Iterate through all pairs of lines (i, j)
+1. Iterate through all pairs of heights (i, j)
 2. Calculate the area of the container formed by each pair
 3. Keep track of the maximum area found